japila-books/spark-sql-internals/docs/physical-operators/HashAggregateExec.md

 ### number of sort fallback tasks { #numTasksFallBacked }

+This metric is managed entirely by a [TungstenAggregationIterator](../aggregations/TungstenAggregationIterator.md#numTasksFallBacked).

+Indicates how many tasks (that used [TungstenAggregationIterator](../aggregations/TungstenAggregationIterator.md) to process input rows for aggregates) switched (_fell back_) to [sort-based aggregation](../aggregations/TungstenAggregationIterator.md#switchToSortBasedAggregation)

+!!! note "Number of Input Rows in Partition Matters"
+    Not every task will use [TungstenAggregationIterator](../aggregations/TungstenAggregationIterator.md) and may even have a chance to fall back to [sort-based aggregation](../aggregations/TungstenAggregationIterator.md#switchToSortBasedAggregation).

 ### peak memory { #peakMemory }

 ### spill size { #spillSize }